BerriJ/esp32-tang/ARCHITECTURE.md

 2. **eFuse KEY5 provisioning** — if KEY5 is unused, the TEE generates a random 256-bit HMAC key, burns it into eFuse block KEY5 with purpose `HMAC_UP`, and sets read/write protections.
 This is a **one-time, irreversible** operation.
 3. **Load signing public key** from NVS (if previously stored).
-This lets the device advertise its JWK identity before activation.
 4. **Load exchange public keys** and generation counter from NVS.
 5. **Initialize ZKAuth** — generate a fresh ephemeral ECDH tunnel keypair (P-256) for the ECIES channel.
 This keypair is **per-boot** and not persisted.
 6. **Start WiFi + HTTP server** — register all route handlers.

-After boot the server advertises keys via `/adv` but will refuse `/rec` requests until the device is unlocked with the correct password.
+After boot the server will refuse both `/adv` and `/rec` requests until the device is unlocked with the correct password. `/adv` requires activation because the response is a signed JWS (ES256), and the signing private key only exists in TEE SRAM after the password-based master key derivation.

 ---